 A wrongful death claim, on the other hand, compensates the victim’s surviving family members for their losses, such as loss of companionship or loss of consortium.
 Both types of claims can be used to help family members recover compensation that will ease the financial stress of losing their loved one in a tragic accident.

 Every state has its own laws regarding who can and cannot file a wrongful death lawsuit.
 In Maryland, the law gives the victim’s primary beneficiaries the right to take legal action.
 Primary beneficiaries include the victim’s parents, children, and spouse.

 There may not be any surviving primary beneficiaries in some cases.
 If this happens, the law allows secondary beneficiaries to file a wrongful death claim.
 Secondary beneficiaries include anyone who is related to the victim either by blood or marriage and who was dependent on the victim at the time of their death.
 Some examples of secondary beneficiaries may include siblings, nieces, and nephews.

 Wrongful death cases are very similar to personal injury cases, so the same elements must be proven in order to recover compensation.
 To win a wrongful death case, you must show that:

 Surviving family members can recover compensation if they are able to prove these four points.
 If successful, they may be awarded compensation for funeral expenses, loss of financial support, loss of household services, loss of benefits, loss of companionship, pain and suffering, and more.

-The wrongful death attorneys at Malloy Law Offices, LLC know how devastating it is to lose a loved one.
+The Clinton personal injury attorney at Malloy Law Offices, LLC know how devastating it is to lose a loved one.
 We cannot bring your loved one back, but we can ensure that your family is fully compensated for your immeasurable loss.
 Let us seek justice on behalf of you, your family, and your deceased loved one.
 To schedule a free consultation, call 301-664-1775 or submit your information using the form on this website.